dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 ---
 layout: post
 title: "Rendering 1 Million spheres: Part 2 (3D basics with OpenGL)"
 date: 2025-05-19
 ---

-This post is the continuation of my previous [post](https://dk1242.github.io/2025/05/13/Rendering-1M-spheres-1.html) which is the first part of this series.
-In this blog, we will cover the textures, 3D basics including lighting and camera.
+This post is a continuation of my previous [post](https://dk1242.github.io/2025/05/13/Rendering-1M-spheres-1.html) which is the first part of this series.
+In this blog, we will cover the textures, 3D basics including lighting and the camera.

-But before we start, I want to modularize our existing code, so it can follow the OOP principles.
+But before we start, I want to modularize our existing codeto follow the OOP principles.

 ### Code Refactoring

-Till now we are using VBO, VAO, EBO and Shaders.
+o far, we’ve been using VBO, VAO, EBO and Shaders.
 So, we'll create classes for all these objects.
-Then we'll create a common class `Mesh` to put all these Buffer objects together.
+Then we'll create a common `Mesh` class to encapsulate all these Buffer objects together.

-For Buffer objects, we majorly need one unsigned integer variable to reference it, one Bind function, one Unbind function and one last Delete function just for the cleanup.
+For Buffer objects, we mainly need a single unsigned integer variable to reference it, a `Bind` function, an `Unbind` function and a `Delete` function for cleanup.

 ```cpp
 class VBO
 {